kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/04 - Can technology fix loneliness/04 - Can technology fix loneliness.md

 I feel like the linked articles already do justice to this.
 So moving on to the questions:

-## Are They the Sorts of Solutions that More Societies Should Adopt?
+## Are They The Sorts Of Solutions That More Societies Should Adopt?

 Yes — but only for the elderly, this doesn’t actually fully replace caretakers, but it does take a bunch of the actually physical work off their hands.
 This also means that people who couldn’t be caretakers before can now, thanks to these bots.

-## What Technologies Would You Design to Achieve the Same Aims?
+## What Technologies Would You Design To Achieve The Same Aims?

 I feel like there is one big problem that’s being expressed in these articles: